HamzahChariwala/Masters_Experimentation/Further_testing/Neuron_Selection/PatchingTooling/NEURON_PATCHING_GUIDE.md

 5. **Consider ablation studies**: Try "zeroing out" specific neurons instead of patching them to see their importance.

+6. **Use batch experiments**: For systematic exploration, create a JSON file with multiple patch configurations to test different hypotheses in sequence.

 ## Advanced Analysis

 For more sophisticated analysis, you can use the Python classes directly in your own scripts: